mafferozo/popumapi/README.md

 # Usage and Installation

 This project makes use of rasterio.
+A package is available on conda-forge.
 The easiest way to get it running is by creating a conda virtual environment

 ```
-conda create -f environment.yml
+conda env create -f environment.yml
 ```

 After that you can activate the environment using: